PaulFrankling/PaulFrankling-online-cv/README.md

 ## Features:

-The website has a responsive navigation bar in the header and I have added `scroll-behavior: smooth;` to the navigation to keep the user oriented by scrolling to its destination.
+The website has a responsive fixed-top navigation bar in the header and I have added `scroll-behavior: smooth;` to the navigation to keep the user oriented by scrolling to its destination.
 It looks better than the navigation instantly taking the user to its website destination.
+The fixed-top feature presents a much more useful aspect to the navigation bar as the user doesn't need to scroll to the top to use it.
 The navigation bar also features a change of colour to madarin `#ef8354` when the user hovers over each link which has been done to enhance interactivity.

 The Footer has copyright information as well as social media icons and a download icon for my CV.
 Again, I have implemented a change of colour to mandarin `#ef8354` when these icons are hovered over.